 The Power of Proton Therapy.

-Proton therapy is a cancer treatment that targets tumors with high accuracy, allowing for favorable outcomes with a low risk of side effects.
+Proton therapy can deliver effective cancer treatment, with a low risk of side effects.

-Protons are the positively charged parts of an atom.
-A natural phenomenon in the way that protons move and release their energy − called the Bragg peak − is what makes protons optimal for use in radiation treatment for many kinds of cancer.
-The Bragg peak is the burst of energy released by protons when they reach the end of their path in the body, presumably at the site of a tumor.
+A natural phenomenon in the way that protons move and release their energy - called the Bragg peak - is what makes protons useful for cancer treatment.
+The Bragg peak is the burst of energy released by protons when they reach the end of their path at the site of a tumor.
 In proton therapy, the Bragg peak can be placed at any depth in the tissue, according to the depth of the tumor.